Dig Dug - Arcade

 Advert

 The monsters move faster than Dig Dug in vertical tunnels and slower on the surface.
-They destroy Dig Dug by catching him.
-In addition, Fygar can destroy Dig Dug by breathing fire on him.
-Fygar can only breathe fire horizontally.
-The fire can penetrate the dirt.
+They will kill Dig Dug on contact and 'Fygar' can also kill Dig Dug by breathing fire on him.
+Fygar can only breathe fire horizontally but his flames can penetrate solid dirt.
+A partially inflated monster will gradually deflate and recover after a few seconds but while deflating, Dig Dug can pass safely through it.

 Game description from www.arcade-history.com